m-thalmann/treejs/README.md

 node.open(); // Triggers the "open"-event of the node

-node.on(event, callback); // Sets the eventlistener of the event, if the callback is specified;
+node.on(event, callback); // Sets the event listener of the event, if the callback is specified;
 // if only the event is set, it returns the callback-function; if that is not
 // set, it returns a empty function (string, function) node.getListener(event); // Returns the callback-function for this event, if set (string)